Construction of SRL East is powering ahead, with preparations well underway for SRL East tunnelling to start in 2026.

-Tunnel boring machines (TBMs) are arriving on site in late 2025 to carve 26km of twin tunnels between Cheltenham and Box Hill.
+Tunnel boring machines (TBMs) have started arriving on site in late 2025 to carve 26km of twin tunnels between Cheltenham and Box Hill.
 At their deepest point, the tunnels will be approximately 60m below ground, the equivalent depth of a 16-storey building.

 Work sites